 Recycling at Concordia

-Help Concordia reach its Zero Waste objective by properly sorting your recyclable materials!
 Along with organics, recyclable materials make up the most substantial part of Concordia's waste stream.

-Recycling is an important option in the sustainable resource management hierarchy.
+That's why recycling is an important option in the sustainable resource management hierarchy.
 If you can reduce and reuse, choose those first, but recycling is still an effective option on the whole.
 The most important thing to remember is that the more people sort their waste correctly, the better recycling works.

 What's recyclable at Concordia